zensonic/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T04_Lab_Mod04_Deploying Messaging components to facilitate communication between Azure resources.md

 1. On the **AADesignLab1101-RG** blade, click the Azure Storage account you created earlier in this lab.

-1. On the Storage account blade, click the **Blobs** tile.
+1. On the Storage account blade, click the **Containers** tile.

 1. On the Storage account container blade, click the **messageoutput** container.

-1. Note the newly created blob in your container.
+1. Note the newly created blob in your container and select **Edit** to view its content.

 > **Review**: In this exercise, you created a logic app that is triggered by messages from a queue in a Service Bus namespace.